-There is one active loan/note outstanding at December 31, 2017.
-This relates to 2002 loans from the Howard Heinz Endowment and the Vira I. Heinz Endowment (collectively Heinz Endowments) made in the original total amount of \$3 million, for the purpose of promoting economic development and environmental initiatives by constructing improvements at the Convention Center in accordance with Green Building Standards.
+There is one active loan/note outstanding at December 31, 2018.
+This relates to 2002 loans from the Howard Heinz Endowment and the Vira I. Heinz Endowment made in the original total amount of \$3 million, for the purpose of promoting economic development and environmental initiatives by constructing improvements at the Convention Center in accordance with Green Building Standards.
 In 2011, the Heinz Endowments agreed to forgive \$866,658 of the loan balance providing the Authority continues efforts at the Convention Center to work towards achieving and maintaining LEED recertification.
-The current balance of the Heinz Endowments' outstanding loans is \$666,674.
+The current balance of the Heinz Endowments' outstanding loan is \$533,340.